liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 ## 3. "master" + "stable" + maintenance branch projects

-These operate just like "master" + "stable" branch projects, with the addition of maintenance branches that correspond to the previous release.
+These operate just like "master" + "stable" branch projects, with the addition of maintenance branches that correspond to the previous major version release.
 For example, if we're doing our work in the 2.x series of a project on "master", but occasionally need to update and release the prior 1.x series, the branch structure would be this:

 -   master: active development branch
 -   stable: points to the latest release; may be used as a base for preparing urgent hotfix releases.